junruidi/actigraphy-profiles/README.md

 You can addtionally upload another csv file (same dimension as the previous one) for a flag data, where each entry reprents a binary flag 0/1 (sleep/wake, non-wear/wear, etc.)

 The R script run_visual.R provides detail example of how to run the app.
+To study it, simply download the repo and run the run_visual.R file.

 Example data files are from NHANES.